A passionate traveler, Suzanne has spent time in different regions of Italy, particularly Puglia in southern Italy, and is studying Italian.

 When I started thinking about the first time La Passeggiata (pa-se-ja-ta) came to my attention, it was not on my first visit to Italy, which was to the Eternal City of Rome, but on my second.

 I witnessed this time-old Italian custom in a tiny village I fell in love with.
-Since then it has become the most warming welcome each time I return.
+Since then it has become the warmest welcome each time I return.
 So what is this most precious tradition I refer to?

 San Michele Salentino, Italy